What does embracing your inner artist mean to you?

 To me, embracing your inner artist means recognizing the benefits of making art for the sake of making art and then pursuing art for the sheer pleasure it can give.

-It means that while I may not be the best artist or consider myself to have any artistic talent, I’m cool with making art.
+It means that while I may or may not be the best artist or consider myself to have any, a little or a lot of artistic talent, I’m cool with making art.

 In the last post, 5 Ways To Get Comfortable With Art, I shared the basics of being willing to go near art.